 This is the most important concern for anyone using a retractable dog leash; if your leash isn’t powerful enough to hold up against the weight of your dog, then of course it won’t be safe.
 Make sure you’re using a leash that is rated for your dog’s weight and strength, and get a new, stronger leash, as your dog gets larger and more powerful.

-Pay Attention to Your Dog At All Time
+4. Pay Attention to Your Dog At All Times